Martin-Biomed/wifi-data-acquisition-server/vcpkg_README.md

 ## Introduction

-This project uses the vcpkg library and package manager to download and use C libraries.
+This project has used the vcpkg library and package manager to download and use some C libraries.

 ## Setup